Guidelines for Contributors

 Manuscripts must be submitted through the journal submission portal.
 Before submitting the manuscript, the corresponding author will need to register to create an account in the portal.
 Authors can find the register button in the upper right-hand corner of the website.

-Manuscripts should be de-identified and uploaded as an MS-Word document formatted in the Chicago Manual of Style.
+Manuscripts should be de-identified and uploaded as an MS-Word document formatted in the Chicago Manual of Style (CMOS).
 Manuscripts that do not follow the CMOS closely will not be sent for peer review.
-Ensure that your manuscript is left justified, double spaced written in a 12-pt font, and in keeping with CMOS guidelines, one space after a period.
+Ensure that your manuscript is left justified, double-spaced, written in 12-pt font, and in keeping with CMOS guidelines, one space after a period.
 The portal requires you to upload a separate abstract of approximately 150 words.
 Once in the portal, the authors should write a brief note to the editor explaining how the manuscript will contribute to the mission of the journal.

 Authors are welcome to e-mail [email protected] to inquire about the feasibility of a manuscript or book review for future publication before submitting a manuscript for review.
 However, any manuscript must be submitted through the portal.